 In this day and age where digital technology and the Internet has influenced how we live and work, it is shocking to know that very few small business owners have a website.

-It is hard to believe that only 46% of small businesses have a website.
+It is hard to believe that only 70% of small businesses have a website in 2021.
 This statistic is confounding when you realize people spend 6 hours a day on the Internet.

 A simple way to view a website is that it is your online business address.
 This is where your customers, clients and associates go to find you on the Internet.

 The Home page identifies your branded value proposition, the About Us page tells visitors all about your business and the Contact Us page informs everyone how to get in touch with you.

 It legitimizes your business and improves your credibility.
 It gives your business an identity and is virtual proof that it exists.

 Don’t be mislead in to thinking a company page in Facebook is enough to build your credibility.
 A 2015 survey showed that 84% of consumers believe that having a website makes your business more credible than just a social media page.